top of page

 Elroy Webster Cooperative Studies Scholarships

-This Fund provides financial support to graduate students or law school students enrolled in an agricultural cooperative program or who can demonstrate how their field of study would relate to or benefit the agricultural cooperative industry.
+This program provides financial support to graduate students or law school students enrolled in an agricultural cooperative program or who can demonstrate how their field of study would relate to or benefit the agricultural cooperative industry.

 ELROY WEBSTER COOPERATIVE STUDIES PROGRAM APPLICATION GUIDELINES